-Keep a separate record of the medical expenses of each covered family member a deductibles and maximum allowances apply separately to each person.
-Save copie es of all medical bills, including those you accumulate to satisfy a deductible.
-In mo st instances they will serve as evidence of your claim.
+Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
+Save copies of all medical bills, including those you accumulate to satisfy a deductible.
+In most instances they will serve as evidence of your claim.